A Gift for the Final Days of Humankind • Acts 2:12-21

 But the broad scope is not the only thing to note here.
 When God’s Spirit is poured out on people, they are granted the power to do supernatural things.
 God transforms those he fills by enabling them to do something that will further God’s purposes on earth.
 The sons and daughters will prophesy.
 They will be allowed to communicate to others a message from God.
 It is important to note that the inclusion of women in prophecy is not a new thing, and not a New Testament innovation.
 Already, Exodus 15:20 describes Miriam, sister of Aaron and Moses, as a prophetess.
 Judges 4:4 introduces the prophetess Deborah, who not only gave words from the Lord, but also heard cases and judged them.
 In 2 Kings 22:14 and 2 Chronicles 34:22 we read of how the priest Hilkiah, with other officials, was sent by king Josiah to ask the prophetess Huldah what God had to say about Judah’s sin.
 Isaiah, in his book (8:3), describes his wife as the prophetess.

+The single greatest reason used today to exclude women from the pulpit is 1 Timothy 2:11-12 • Let a woman learn quietly with all submissiveness.
+I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
 Taken at face value this would seem to bar women from teaching or preaching in the church.
 But if the witness from the Old Testament forward and the very promise fulfilled at the inauguration of the church includes the giving of the gift of prophecy to sons and daughters, surely this one text cannot be interpreted in this way.
 Though the passage we are currently studying is our focus, at the very least we can say that God gave the ability both to men and to women to communicate to others a message from God.
 How such a message could be delivered without placing the prophet in a position of authority over the recipient of the message is inconceivable.
 Most likely, the passage in 1 Timothy 2 should be translated and understood as yet another condensed version of Paul’s uniform teaching on spousal responsibilities.
 Rather than being about men and women, it is about husbands and their wives.
 The point made about sons and daughters is also made of both sexes and applied to male and female servants.
 Both sexes of servants will prophesy.